PHASE I GETTING STARTED IN APT

 Those items marked with a in the Form or Tree Editor are either incomplete or have incorrect values.
 A finished proposal should have no errors (and few, if any, warnings) present on any page or in the tree editor.
 The diagnostics may suggest what is missing, but more information can be obtained by using the context-sensitive help.

 The information about your allocation request varies depending upon the type of proposal (GO, SNAP, or AR) you are submitting.
-GO programs request orbits (for up to 3 cycles), SNAP programs request targets, and AR programs request dollars.
+GO programs request orbits (for up to 3 cycles), SNAP programs request targets, and AR programs have no allocation.

 4. Fill in PI and Co-I information.
 Click on the navigation button below the form to go to the next form, the Principal Investigator Form.
 Alternatively, click on the PI element in the Tree Editor.
 If you are on-line, enter your last name (or the first few characters of your last name) and either tab or hit return.
 APT will do an address lookup from the STScI address database.
-If you locate your name, select your record in the Lookup window and hit OK, which will populate the required address fields.
-If you are unable to find your information then hit New Entry and the address fields in APT will become active for you to populate manually.
-If you are not on-line, you will get a pop-up which will allow you to manually enter your information.
-If your Employer Institution is not in the list, select "Other" from the bottom of the pulldown menu, which will allow you to type in your institution.
+If you locate your name, select your record in the Lookup window and hit Select, which will populate the required address fields.
+If you are unable to find your information then hit Add New Address button, which will take you to the ProPer tool so that you can add the new person to the database.
+If you are in the database, but the address information is wrong, then click on the Update This Address button, which will again take you to ProPer so you can update the information.
 See the address FAQ for more information.

 5. Navigate to the Co-I page and enter your Co-I information.
-Use the New Co-I button under the toolbar to add more Co-Is.
+Use the New pulldown under the toolbar to add more Co-Is.
 To delete an unused Co-I template, select the item in the Tree Editor, go to the File menu, and select Delete.

-If additional targets are needed, add the desired target by clicking on the appropriate button in the tool-bar.
+If additional targets are needed, add the desired target by selecting the appropriate type under the New pulldown in the tool-bar.
 Click on the forward navigation button on the lower right of the form, and input the necessary information.

 7. Enter your Observations.
 Select the Observations folder, and click on the New Observation button to display an Observation template.
 Fill in the required information.